Discovering Bolzano by bike

 Useful information for bikers

-The bikemobil Card is a combined ticket which allows you to rent a bike and to make full use of South Tyrol's Integrated Public Transport network.
+The Bikemobil Card is a combined ticket which allows you to rent a bike and to make full use of South Tyrol's Integrated Public Transport network.
 It is available for one, three or seven consecutive days.
-All information are available on http://www.mobilcard.info/it/bikemobil-card.asp.
+All information is available on www.mobilcard.info.

 In South Tyrol there are lots of bike and MTB paths.
 Take a look at the following websites: